giordano/AstroLib.jl/docs/utils.rst

 The civil date to be converted to mean sidereal time can be specified either by providing the Julian days:

--  ``jd`` (optional numeric keyword): this is number of Julian days for the date to be converted.
+-  ``jd``: this is number of Julian days for the date to be converted.
    It can be a scalar or an array.

 or the time zone and the date: